© Crown copyright 2017

 - access to the internet

-It does not cover services simply provided over the telephone, such as call centre helpdesk services.
+It doesn’t cover services simply provided over the telephone, such as call centre helpdesk services.

 Electronically supplied services

-- supplies of images or text, such as photos, screensavers, e-books and other digitised documents eg, pdf files
+- supplies of images or text, such as photos, screensavers, e-books and other digitised documents, for example, PDF files

 - online magazines